MeMstudios/lampros-support/README.md

 ===
 You should not immediately respond to the initial email.
 Wait until you get the software support notification and take the link to the Asana task and leave a comment there to respond.
 Now everyone will be on the email list.
 contact@lamproslabs.com and the support email address should not get Asana notifications.
-Not all the support agents need to be added to the support group.
+Not all the support agents need to be added to the gmail support group.
 Troy gets emails from contact@lamproslabs.com anyway.
+Agents will get emails and texts if you add them to the projects.json file.
 Simply, modify the projects.json file and upload to the digissance.com server under `/home/michael/go/src`
 The email should be the support group email and the id is the Asana project id, found in the URL of any project.
 I think it's clear what to do with the agents portion.